Diagnosis and Treatment of Skin Lesions

-When a lesion is found to be skin cancer, however, he works closely with a dermatologist with expertise in the Mohs surgery technique for the removal of the cancer.
+When a lesion is found to be skin cancer, however, he works closely with Dermatologists with expertise in the Mohs surgery technique for removal of the cancer.

-Sometimes, the dermatologist can perform a simple repair to the area where a cancer was removed, but in many cases, a more complex reconstruction is performed, especially around the sensitive areas of the face, eyelids, and nose.
+Sometimes, a Dermatologist can perform a simple repair to the area where a cancer was removed, but in many cases a more complex reconstruction is performed, especially around the sensitive areas of the face, eyelids, and nose.
 This is why they refer patients back to surgeons like Dr. Rodwell for Skin Cancer Reconstruction.